 5. Epson Perfection V39

 BUDGET EPSON PICK

-Although it doesn’t have the resolution of its V860 or V600 counter parts, the Perfection V39 still sports an impressive 4800 dpi optical resolution, and is significantly cheaper.
+Although it doesn’t have the resolution of its V860 or V600 counterparts, the Perfection V39 still sports an impressive 4800dpi optical resolution and is significantly cheaper.
 Using the software you can make minor restorations and adjustments.
-You can even scan your photos straight to your Google drive and other cloud services.
-This is an affordable way to get a high quality Epson photo scanner.
+You can even scan your photos straight to Google Drive or other cloud services.
+This is an affordable way to get a high-quality Epson photo scanner.

 6. Canon CanoScan Lide 400 Slim Scanner

-Not only is this a reliable scanner, it also takes up a tiny slice of desktop real estate.
-The Canon CanoScan Lide 400 Slim Scanner can even get out of the way by folding upright on a convenient kickstand, making it available when you need it and essentially disappearing when you don’t.
+Not only is this a reliable scanner, but it also takes up a very small slice of desktop real estate.
+The Canon CanoScan Lide 400 Slim Scanner can even get out of the way by folding upright on a convenient kickstand, making it available when you need it and essentially invisible when you don’t.
 Beyond a great design, the photo scanner digitizes photos accurately.
-It can even scan documents and turn them into editable text using the included software.
+It can even scan documents and turn them into editable text using its included software.
 The additional software is a CD-ROM, so have fun trying to locate a disk-drive, especially if you have a newer computer.
 If you digitize photos on occasion, this is an affordable option with a great design.
 If you need to get a ton of digitizing done, we recommend our top pick, the Epson Fastfoto FF-680W.

 7. Epson Perfection V850 Pro